oracle/pgql-lang/pages/pgql-1.0-spec.md

 WHERE (x) -> (y)
 ```

-Under graph homomorphism semantic the output of this query is as follows:
+Under graph homomorphism the output of this query is as follows:

 x | y
 --- | ---
 0 | 0
 0 | 1

-Note that in case of the first result, both query vertex `x` and query vertex `y` bind to the same data vertex `0`.
+Note that in case of the first result, both query vertex `x` and query vertex `y` are bound to the same data vertex `0`.

-### Isomorphic Pattern Matching
+### Graph Isomorphism

-Under graph isomorphism, two query vertices may not match with the same data vertex.
+Under graph isomorphism, two distinct query vertices must not match with the same data vertex.

 Consider the example from above.
-Under isomorphic semantic, only the second solution is a valid one since the first solution binds both query vertices `x` and `y` to the same data vertex.
+Under graph isomorphism, only the second solution is a valid one since the first solution binds both query vertices `x` and `y` to the same data vertex.

 In PGQL, to specify that a pattern should be matched in an isomorphic way, one can introduce non-equality constraints: